On the complex structure of symplectic quotients: The 1 proof of Theorem : the symplectic implosion approach

 Since $(\mu_1\times \mu_2)^{-1}(0,\lambda)/(K_1\times T_2)$ is naturally isomorphic to $\big((\mu_1\times \mu_2)^{-1}(0,\lambda)/K_1\big)/T_2$, $\pi$ and $\bar{\pi}$ are essentially the same map.
 We decide to use different notations to remind us that they originate from different reduction procedures.
 We are going to show that the norm on $\diff \pi(\bfv)$, coming from reduction of $K_1\times T_2$, is equal to the norm on $\diff \bar{\pi}(\bfv)$, coming from reduction first by $K_1$ and then by $T_2$.
 As a result, the two metrics on the common quotient coincide.
 Suppose $\prj$ to be the orthogonal projection from $\rT_x (\mu_1\times \mu_2)^{-1}(0,\lambda)$ onto $(V + W)^{\perp}$, $\prj_1$ to be the orthogonal projection from $\rT_x(\mu_1\times \mu_2)^{-1}(0,\lambda)$ onto $W^{\perp}$ and $\prj_2$ to be the orthogonal projection from $W^{\perp}$ onto $\big(\prj_1(V)\big)^{\perp} \cap W^{\perp}$.
 By the definition of the metric on a symplectic quotient, the norm of $\diff \pi(\bfv)$ is equal to $\norm{\prj(\bfv)}$ and the norm of $\diff \bar{\pi}(\bfv)$ is equal to $\norm{\prj_2\prj_1(\bfv)}$.
 Therefore, the equality of the metrics is a result of Lemma~\ref{lm:proj}.

 \end{proof}

-\begin{remark} We make some comments about implications of Proposition~\ref{prop:red-in-stage}. \begin{enumerate}[label=\Alph*.] \item In Proposition~\ref{prop:red-in-stage}, the $K_1$-action and the $T_2$-action play similar roles, which means that it makes no difference that which action comes first when performing reduction in stages.
+\begin{remark} We make some comments about implications of Proposition~\ref{prop:red-in-stage}. \begin{enumerate}[label=\Alph*.] \item In Proposition~\ref{prop:red-in-stage}, the $K_1$-action and the $T_2$-action play similar roles, which means that it makes no difference that which action comes first when we perform reduction in stages.
 As a corollary, one can see that

 \item The same proof of Proposition~\ref{prop:red-in-stage} also works for a more general case: $K_1\times T_2$ can be replaced by $K_1\times K_2$, where $K_1,K_2$ are arbitrary compact groups; $(0,\lambda)$ can be replaced by $(\lambda_1,\lambda_2)$, where $\lambda_i$ lies in the dual of the center of $\kk_i$, $i=1,2$. \end{enumerate} \end{remark}